huawei-noah/SMARTS/CONTRIBUTING.md

 The following is a set of concise guidelines for contributing to SMARTS and its packages.
 Feel free to propose changes to this document in a pull request.

 ## Code of Conduct
-- Be respectful.
+- Be respectful to other contributors.
-- Keep criticism strictly to code.
+- Keep criticism strictly to code when reviewing pull requests.
-- Ask a project lead before revealing information about the project to outside entities.
-- If in doubt about conduct ask.
+- If in doubt about conduct ask the team lead or other contributors.

 We encourage all forms of contributions to SMARTS, not limited to:
 * Code review and improvement